-With exceptional knowledge and insight into the visa application processes, we advise non-US entrepreneurs and investors, their dependents and their employees on available US visa and immigration options, including the E2 visa, providing full support submitting applications to the relevant US authorities.
+With exceptional knowledge and insight into US visa application processes, we advise non-US entrepreneurs and investors, their dependents and their employees on visa extensions to remain in the USA, providing full support when submitting applications to the relevant US authorities.

-Importantly, your status (not your visa) determines how long you can stay in the US at any one time.
+Your status – not your visa length – determines how long you can stay in the US at any one time under the E2 visa.

-The length of time your E-2 visa is valid for depends on the nationality of the applicant .
-The period of visa validity generally ranges from 1 year to 5 years.
+The length of time your E-2 visa is valid for depends on your nationality.
+The E2 period of visa validity generally ranges from 1 year to 5 years.

 Reach out to your legal representation and start the discussions about how the business is performing, and the type of documentation you will need to be collating for the renewal process.

 It is advisable to file your visa extension application at least 12 weeks before visa expiry.
-You will be allowed to remain in the United States until the expiration of your I-94 admission date (to view this date visit https://i94.cbp.dhs.gov/I94/#/recent-search).
+You will be allowed to remain in the United States until the expiration of your I-94 admission date.

 As with the original visa application, there will be a mandatory interview stage after you have submitted the documentation.